 - In the case of issue of listed debentures to the public by public limited companies, the guidelines prescribed by the Government in that regard (discussed under the preceding heading) must be fully complied

 - In case the debenture to be issued are bearer ones, it will be necessary to obtain permission from the Reserve Bank of India as well.

-- In case the debentures are issued under a Trust Deed, necessary consent of trustees is obtained and a draft of Trust Deed is prepared.
+- In case the debentures are issued under a Trust Deed, the necessary consent of trustees is obtained, and a draft of Trust Deed is prepared.
 A draft of a prospectus and the Debenture Bond is also prepared.

 - After the completion of these formalities, the Board approves the drafts of a prospectus, Trust Deed, and debenture bonds and directs the secretary to arrange for their printing.